 Bermuda: Types of Company

 Limited partnerships are governed by the Limited Partnership Act 1883 as amended.
-As is usual, a limited partnership must have at least one general partner with full liability and one or more limited partners whose liability is limited to their contributions and who do not take part in the management of the partnership.
+As is usually the case, a limited partnership must have at least one general partner, who has full liability, and one or more limited partners, whose liability is limited to their contributions and who do not take part in the management of the partnership.

-A limited partnership can become exempt under the Exempted Partnerships Act 1992 in the same way as a general partnership, and is subject to the same terms.
+A limited partnership can become exempt under the Exempted Partnerships Act 1992 in the same way as a general partnership, in which case it is subject to the same terms.

-- The distinction between contributions in capital and kind is being abolished;
+- There is no longer a distinction between contributions in capital and kind

-- The requirement for minimum capital of USD12,000 has been removed;
+- The US$12,000 minimum capital requirement has been removed

-It is expected that the changes will make it easier for investment funds to make use of a Bermudian partnership structure, in which the general partner is often a local firm and the limited partners are high-net-worth, sophisticated investors.
+The changes were introduced to make it easier for investment funds to use a Bermudian partnership structure, in which the general partner is often a local firm and the limited partners are high-net-worth, sophisticated investors.